azateser/azateser/README.md

 ## I'm a Frontend Developer

-- 🌱 I am currently learning more about fullstack development.
+- 🌱 I am currently learning more about frontend development.
 - 📫 What is the best way to contact me?
 [Linkedin](linkedin.com/in/azat-eser-304a46221)
 - 😄 Pronouns: He/Him ![](https://komarev.com/ghpvc/?username=azateser&color=0ca4a5)